MicrosoftDocs/learn/learn-pr/aspnetcore/secure-aspnet-core-identity/includes/2-understand-aspnetcore-identity.md

 ![database diagram.](../media/3-identity-tables.png)

   > [!NOTE]
   > The above image shows the key(s) and relationships in the database.
 The key is a one, and the infinity (sideways 8) is a many.
-A database can have 1 to 1, 1 to many, and many to many relationship types.
+A database can have one-to-one, one-to-many, and many-to-many relationship types.
 Keys are unique.
 The diagram shows how these joins are created, and the relationships.